varneberg/Cheat-Sheets/INF140/INF140-summary.md

 * Controls access/usage of resources in local and remote systems
 * What to authenticate:
   * User authentication to get access to local/remote resource
-  * Entity authentication communicating with each other and claiming tobe who they are
+  * Entity authentication communicating with each other and claiming to be who they are

 ### Authentication in WPA2